minnervva/correctness/README.md

 calculating the final sum.
 Which block does computation is runtime dependent but this kernel always returns a deterministic result undependently of the execution order of the `atomicInc` instruction.
-This technique is used in the SPS method described in the main text.
+This technique is used in the SPTR method described in the main text.
 The CUB and hipcub libraries also use similar techniques in their sum function.

+The last summation uses the recursive method (the SPTR method in the paper) but it is also possible to implement it with the `block_reduce` function.
+The second method is named SPRG in the main text.

 ### Code optimization